Oefenweb/cakephp-codesniffer/README.md

 	installed_paths "${HOME}/.composer/vendor/cakephp/cakephp-codesniffer,${HOME}/.composer/vendor/oefenweb/cakephp-codesniffer";
 ```

-The second command lets `phpcs` know where to find your new sniffs.
-Ensure that
-you do not overwrite any existing `installed_paths` value.
+This lets `phpcs` know where to find your new sniffs.
+Ensure that you do not overwrite any existing `installed_paths` value.

 ## Usage

-When these sniffs are installed with `composer`, ensure that you have
-configured the CodeSniffer `installed_paths` setting.
+When these sniffs are installed with `composer`, ensure that you have configured the CodeSniffer `installed_paths` setting.

 Once `installed_paths` is configured, you can run phpcs using: